 When a skater has severe performance anxiety, it often leads to a lack of focus and an inability to concentrate.
 Obviously, it cannot have a positive impact on performance.

-One time, I was so nervous at a competition, that I skated the whole program and couldn’t remember a single thing on what I did and how I did it.
+One time, I was so nervous at a competition, that I skated the whole program and couldn’t remember a single thing about what I did and how I did it.
 And it’s not because I fell and got a concussion.
 At the moment, it didn’t even feel like I was skating in real life, it seemed like I was in a dream or a movie – that’s how nervous I was.
 I watched that skate on a video afterward and, surprisingly, it didn’t look as bad as I thought it would be…

 8 tips to beat pre-competition anxiety in figure skating